WHAT DOES HERMENEUTICS HAVE TO DO WITH MISSIONS?

 4. Bad hermeneutics leads to a legacy of unqualified indigenous leaders who teach false doctrine.

 Missionaries leave a legacy of teaching and discipleship that will affect the churches among a particular people for decades, if not centuries.
-Paul urged Timothy and Titus to put leaders in place who knew how to rebuke false teaching in the church (1 Tim.
-1:3, 2 Tim.
-2:2, Tim.
-1:10-11).
-When bad hermeneutics are passed from generation to generation, it will warp a church, which is supposed to be “a pillar and buttress of the truth” (1 Tim.
-3:15).
+Paul urged Timothy and Titus to put leaders in place who knew how to rebuke false teaching in the church (1 Ti 1:3, 2 Ti 2:2, Ti 1:10-11).
+When bad hermeneutics are passed from generation to generation, it will warp a church, which is supposed to be “a pillar and buttress of the truth” (1 Ti 3:15).

 1. Missionaries need sufficient biblical and theological training before they are sent.

 In a church’s eager rush to christen someone as a missionary, it’s easy to skimp on assessment.
 But churches should be vigorous in their assessment of potential missionaries.
 They need to make sure a person has the biblical grounding and interpretive skills to do missions work well.
-A willingness to go and fundraising skills are simply not enough.
-Attending a healthy church where there’s faithful expositional preaching will usually offer a great foundation.
+A willingness to go and a bit of fundraising skills are simply not enough.
+A solid evangelical seminary is good place to learn.
+But attending a healthy church where there’s faithful expositional preaching will usually offer a great (often better) foundation, especially if you are given opportunities to preach or teach.
 That’s how many future missionaries learn the fundamentals of how to interpret God’s Word well.
+Simeon Trust runs excellent seminars for learning how to study the Bible.

 2. Missions agencies’ theological and methodological commitments should be carefully vetted.

-3. Once they’re on the field, make sure missionaries join a true church with faithful preaching.
+3. Once on the field, make sure missionaries join a true church with faithful preaching.

 Conclusion